 The first step of the compilation process involves automatically translating a J_E program into an equivalent Jif program.
 The generated program is verified using the Jif compiler.
 If the compilation succeeds, the code for data exchange between the enclave and non-enclave environments along with the initialization code is added.
 Finally, two JARs corresponding to each environment are generated.
-A detailed description of the compilation steps is provided in the technical report [32].
+A detailed description of the compilation steps is provided in Appendix A